OK everyone, I need to share. Sometimes, well, I err… Mouth to Lung. There, I said it! No group hug?

 The DNA20 first appeared in mods early in 2013, in both tube and box format devices and has a reputation for being a solid chip.

-The box is nicely finished in matt black with a silver “Limited edition” flash.
+The is a small box mod that is nicely finished in matt black with a silver “Limited edition” flash.

 On the side are check boxes for silver/black (we’ve got the silver version here) and on the rear we have the description, content listing and authenticity scratch label.